Mr-Hassaan-Tariq/AiKahaani/README.md

 ### Swagger

-By default, Turbo includes Swagger for API schema which is available here `http://localhost:8000/api/schema/swagger-ui/`.
+By default, TubeGenius includes Swagger for API schema which is available here `http://localhost:8000/api/schema/swagger-ui/`.
 Swagger can be disabled by editing `urls.py` and removing `SpectacularSwaggerView`.

 ### Client side requests

-At the moment, Turbo does not contain any examples of client side requests towards the backend.
+At the moment, TubeGenius does not contain any examples of client side requests towards the backend.
 All the requests are handled by server actions.
 For client side requests, it is recommended to use [react-query](https://github.com/TanStack/query).

 ## Test suite

 Project contains test suite for backend part.
-For testing it was used library called [pytest](https://docs.pytest.org/en/latest/) along with some additinal libraries extending functionality of pytest:
+For testing it was used library called [pytest](https://docs.pytest.org/en/latest/) along with some additional libraries extending functionality of pytest:

 - [pytest-django](https://pytest-django.readthedocs.io/en/latest/) - for testing django applications
 - [pytest-factoryboy](https://pytest-factoryboy.readthedocs.io/en/latest/) - for creating test data